vlang/vsl/docs/source/math.rst

 libraries are taken as reference with the idea of offering them in VSL as an option for when they are not present.

-This chapter describes basic mathematical functions.
+This chapter describes basic mathematical functions implemented in Pure V.

 The functions and macros described in this chapter are defined in the module :file:`vsl.vmath`.